brianmcananey/milestone-1-project/README.md

 ### Business Owners

-*These are the owners of the restuarants*
+*These are the owners of the restaurants*

  * As a business owner, I want the website to entice new customers into the restaurants.
  * As a business owner, I want the website to be user-friendly and easy to navigate on any device.
- * As a business owner, I want the website to encourage regular visits to the restuarants.
+ * As a business owner, I want the website to encourage regular visits to the restaurants.

 ## Design